-Having lived in El Paso County over 30 years the Hisey family now includes his wife Kathy, five children and 10 grandchildren.
-Dennis’ great grandfather settled in Mesa County Colorado in the late 1800s; his grandfather and father were both born in Mesa County and Dennis, returning to his roots, brought his family back to Colorado in 1983.
+Commissioner Dennis Hisey has lived in El Paso County for more than 30 years.
+His family now includes his wife Kathy, five children and 10 grandchildren.
+Dennis’ great grandfather settled in Mesa County, Colorado, in the late 1800s; his grandfather and father were both born in Mesa County.
+Dennis lived for a time in the Northwest and returned to his Colorado roots in 1983.

 Elected to his first term in 2005 Hisey was named “Freshman Commissioner of the Year” at the annual Colorado Counties, Inc. (CCI) convention and was elected to the CCI Board in 2008.
 Dennis also serves on the National Association of Counties’ Energy, Environment and Land Use Committee.

 Dennis is the county representative on the Fountain Creek Watershed Flood Control and Greenway District, Pikes Peak Workforce Executive Board and the Regional Building Department Board.
 He serves on numerous other boards and committees — including the Pikes Peak Rural Transportation Authority and Pikes Peak Area Council of Governments.

 Dennis has been honored to have been selected by his peers to serve as Chairman of the BoCC multiple times in his tenure.
 During those time departments were combined and the organization streamlined for greater efficiency resulting in Standard and Poors raising the county’s credit rating to its highest level.

 Dennis’ community accomplishments include expansion of the Fort Carson Buffer Zone, re-opening Willow Springs Pond, establishment of a railroad quiet zone, neighborhood clean-ups, wildfire protection plans, significant capacity upgrades to major county roads and the addition of parks and open space in the county.